 The Corsair SCIMITAR ELITE WIRELESS is only available in a black colorway, and no variants are available at the time of writing.
 While not a variant, there is a closely related, previous-generation wired model in the same lineup called the Corsair SCIMITAR RGB ELITE.
 You can view the label of our unit here.

 The Corsair SCIMITAR ELITE WIRELESS is a wireless MMO gaming mouse that continues Corsair's SCIMITAR lineup, like the previous generation, wired-only Corsair SCIMITAR RGB ELITE.
-It shares the same overall shape and features, like its adjustable 12-button side panel, as other mice in the lineup, but has a sensor that now supports a higher maximum polling rate of 2000Hz.
+It shares the same overall shape and features, including an adjustable 12-button side panel.

 This mouse is a great choice if you're looking for a wireless MMO mouse with a full 12-button side panel.
 It's in a mid-range price bracket compared to the more expensive, feature-rich, and customizable Razer Naga V2 Pro.
 It also has a more conventional, heavy-set design compared to radical new MMO mouse designs, like the SteelSeries Aerox 9 Wireless, which takes cues from some more FPS-focused mice with a honeycomb body designed to be as lightweight as possible.